BiAPoL/blog/marcelo_zoccoler/omero_scripts/omero_scripts.md

 ## Importing data to the Omero Server

-You can import data to the server either via command line or via the Desktop Client.
+As mentioned before, you can import data to the server either via command line or via the Desktop Client.
 Here, we will explain the second option (Omero Insight application).
 The Omero webpage has a good step-by-step tutorial of how to import images to the server using the Desktop client application `Omero.insight`.
-When asked (step 2 of the link below), provide you omero server address.
+When asked (step 2 of the link below), provide your omero server address.
 For the BiA-PoL server, the address is https://omero-int.biotec.tu-dresden.de .

 - [Import data using the Desktop Client](https://omero-guides.readthedocs.io/projects/upload/en/latest/import-desktop-client.html#setup)

-After installing Omero Insight and loading some images, you can access the server either from Omero Insight or from the browser.
+After installing Omero Insight and loading some images, you can access the server from Omero Insight, from command line or from the browser.
 From this point forward, we will only be accessing it from the browser.
 The server address from the browser is slightly different: https://omero-web.biotec.tu-dresden.de .
 There, provide the same ZIH username and password to connect to the server.
 Remember to be connected to the VPN!

 ## Running Omero Scripts